A deployment server has been configured as described in Deploying PHP applications with PhpStorm.

 By default, the diff will be based on file contents.
 Optionally this can be changed from the toolbar to compare files based on size and/or timestamp.

 From this diff, we can select what will happen to the selected files.
-We can select to either download or upload changes from the project to the deployment server by using the context menu.
+We can select to either copy local changes to the remote server (Copy to Right) or copy changes from the remote server (Copy to Left) using the context menu.

 Once diff actions have been set, we can use the toolbar icons to Synchronize Selected or Synchronize All.

 When a user needs to have the exact same files on the server as in the PhpStorm project, automatic upload can be of help.
 Automatic upload means that whenever a change is saved in the IDE, it will be deployed to the deployment server.
 Configuration is done through Project Settings | Deployment | Options, setting the Upload changed files automatically to the default server option to Always or On explicit save action.

 - Always will do as it says and upload files whenever they are saved or autosaved.
 This is not recommended for deployment to production: incomplete code can be uploaded while developing, potentilly breaking the production application.

 - On explicit save action will only upload when a file save was invoked manually by choosing File | Save all or by using the keyboard shortcut Ctrl+S (Cmd-S on Mac OS X)